From Bankruptcy to Prosperity: A Post-Chapter 7 Income Boost

 3. Asset Liquidation and Exemptions

 In Chapter 7 bankruptcy, certain assets may be sold to repay your creditors.
 However, each state provides exemptions that protect specific assets from being liquidated.
-These exemptions vary, but commonly include your primary residence, vehicle, and personal belongings.
+These exemptions vary, but commonly include your primary residence, vehicle, and personal .

 If your income increases after filing for Chapter 7, it may impact the amount of assets you can protect under the exemptions.
 The court may require you to contribute a portion of your disposable income to repay your debts, especially if your income significantly exceeds your living expenses.